• Skip to primary navigation

 • ×

-Get Set Vegan » Gluten Free » Mujadara - Lentils And Rice With Crispy Onions
+Get Set Vegan » Main Dishes » Mujadara or Mudardara Lebanese Lentils and Rice

 Jump to Recipe Jump to Video Print Recipe

 • Onion: As I mentioned before, Onions are the king of this recipe.
 They are thinly sliced and fried until dark brown.
-These crispy onions are the real flavor maker in mujadara.
+These crispy onions are the real flavor makers in mujadara.

 • Brown lentils: I am using Brown lentils but, in some recipes, black lentils are also used.
 Do not go for orange or yellow lentils as they have a soft texture and don’t perform well in this recipe as they get mushy.

-• Basmati rice: White Basmati rice work well in mujadara because of their long grains and less sticky texture.
+• Basmati rice: White Basmati rice works well in mujadara because of its long grains and less sticky texture.

 • Seasoning: Cumin seeds, Coriander seeds, Cinnamon, Chili powder, Turmeric powder, Cumin powder, Allspice powder, Salt.